Nanowire: Yield strength

-Applications
+Possible applications

 Electronic devices

-Nanowires can be used for MOSFETs (MOS field-effect transistors).
+Nanowires have been proposed for use as MOSFETs (MOS field-effect transistors).
 MOS transistors are used widely as fundamental building elements in today's electronic circuits.
 As predicted by Moore's law, the dimension of MOS transistors is shrinking smaller and smaller into nanoscale.
 One of the key challenges of building future nanoscale MOS transistors is ensuring good gate control over the channel.
-Due to the high aspect ratio, if the gate dielectric is wrapped around the nanowire channel, we can get good control of channel electrostatic potential, thereby turning the transistor on and off efficiently.
+In general, having a wider gate relative to the total transistor length affords greater gate control.
+Therefore, the high aspect ratio of nanowires potentially allows for good gate control.

-Due to the unique one-dimensional structure with remarkable optical properties, the nanowire also opens new opportunities for realizing high efficiency photovoltaic devices.
-Compared with its bulk counterparts, the nanowire solar cells are less sensitive to impurities due to bulk recombination, and thus silicon wafers with lower purity can be used to achieve acceptable efficiency, leading to the a reduction on material consumption.
+Due to their one-dimensional structure with unusual optical properties, the nanowire are of interest for photovoltaic devices.
+Compared with its bulk counterparts, the nanowire solar cells are less sensitive to impurities due to bulk recombination, and thus silicon wafers with lower purity can be used to achieve acceptable efficiency, leading to the reduction on material consumption.

-To create active electronic elements, the first key step was to chemically dope a semiconductor nanowire.
-This has already been done to individual nanowires to create p-type and n-type semiconductors.

-The next step was to find a way to create a p–n junction, one of the simplest electronic devices.
-This was achieved in two ways.
-The first way was to physically cross a p-type wire over an n-type wire.
-The second method involved chemically doping a single wire with different dopants along the length.
-This method created a p-n junction with only one wire.

 After p-n junctions were built with nanowires, the next logical step was to build logic gates.
-By connecting several p-n junctions together, researchers have been able to create the basis of all logic circuits: the AND, OR, and NOT gates have all been built from semiconductor nanowire crossings.
+Connecting several p-n junctions creates the basis of all logic circuits: the AND, OR, and NOT gates have all been built from semiconductor nanowire crossings.